edwardwcorbett/Devfolio/content/blog/my-first-blog/index.md

 I've been using it and I like it, I think that's all the convincing you need

-I think the Apple Watch is good for controlling music and checking for text messages without having to carry my phone around.
+I think the Apple Watch is good for controlling music and checking text messages without having to carry my phone around.
+I also like the Apple Maps haptics.

 The Oura Ring tracks my heart rate more accurately and has a better battery life.
 I think it really just compliments the Apple Watch than competes/replaces it.